hanysaadeldeen/hanysaadeldeen/README.md

   <h3> I'm  21 years old a front-end developer.</h3>
 </p>
  <p>
-    I am a passionate front-end developer with 1.5 years of professional experience and a strong foundation in computer science, currently pursuing my degree at Damitta University.
-My enthusiasm for coding and web development drives me        to learn and explore new technologies and frameworks continually.
+   Possesses a strong background in computer science and is currently pursuing a degree.
+Enthusiastic about coding and web development with a continuous drive to learn and explore new technologies.
+Specializes in creating responsive, user-friendly web applications while staying updated with the latest industry best practices.
  </p>
 <p>I have hands-on experience in building projects using modern web technologies, including React, Next.js, Tailwind CSS, and Bootstrap.
 My projects reflect my commitment to creating responsive, user-friendly, and visually appealing web applications</p>